Personal injury claims for injured children explained

 If a child is injured in an accident or because of someone else’s negligence, they may be entitled to compensation and the parent or guardian can make the claim on the child’s behalf.

-The Judge will look at all the circumstances including the medical evidence and will, if satisfied as above, approve the amount of compensation agreed.
-The Judge will then order the compensation to be paid, by the other party, into the Court Funds Office and be held in a Special Investment Account which can be accessed when the child reaches the age of 18 yrs.
+The Judge will look at all the circumstances along with the medical evidence and, if satisfied, approve the amount of compensation agreed.
+The Judge will then order the compensation to be paid into the Court Funds Office, where it will be held in a Special Investment Account which the child can access when they reach 18.

 It's also possible to periodically release some of the money for exceptional circumstances before the child reaches 18, but usually the money stays protected by the court.
 Sometimes the court might agree to release some money at the time of the court hearing if there are 'good and compelling reasons'.
 This might include paying for treatment or funding particular educational needs.

 The courts are also increasingly allowing compensation payments to be invested in ISAs or other investment opportunities on behalf of children.
 Specialist advice would be needed before going down this route.

 At Co-op Legal Services most personal injury compensation claims can be dealt with on a no win no fee basis.